 Our current health care system does not meet the needs of children with mental health disorders.
 Although 1 in 5 children in the United States suffers from a diagnosable mental health disorder, only 21% of affected children actually receive needed treatment.
 Mental illness is like any other disease; the earlier it is identified and treated, the better the health outcomes.
+Across the United States, there are serious shortages of pediatric subspecialists and child mental health providers, both groups that provide essential services to children and adolescents with special mental and physical health care needs.
+These shortages lead to decreased utilization of needed treatment, long wait times, and long distances traveled to care.

 Mental Health Legislation: Where AAP Stands